ianepperson/browserbase-python/README.md

 await bbase.alist_sessions()
 ```
 ## Usage with Playwright
+*Only available if the Playwright Python package is installed, as noted above.*

 When creating a session, a [Playwright Page](https://playwright.dev/python/docs/api/class-page)
 is available via the session `page` property to control the remote Browserbase browser.